 For example, it helps your people understand how their own goals fit into the bigger picture.
 They understand the context of every decision and the company’s direction.

-Tools like Cascade help you analyze your strategic plan's alignment with your strategic framework.
+Strategy execution tools like Cascade help you analyze your strategic plan's alignment with your strategic framework.
 It includes automatically calculated metrics like the percentage of goals in your overall strategy sitting in each element of your framework.
 This helps you determine the amount of focus you're giving each element in your strategic framework.

 McKinsey's Strategic Horizons keep you focused on growth and innovation.
 This strategy framework requires you to categorize your goals into 3 different 'horizons':

 This encompasses the activities that are most closely aligned to your current business.

 Most of your immediate-revenue making activity will sit in horizon 1.
 If you're a retailer, this includes the day-to-day goals associated with selling, marketing and serving your product and customers.
 Your goals in horizon 1 will be mostly around improving margins, bettering existing processes and keeping cash coming in.

 Emerging opportunities are about taking what you already have and extending it out into new areas of revenue-deriving activity.